1 9 5 8 – 1 9 6 1 (USA)

 In the end, the crime was always solved, the criminals behind bars, and Gunn was shown relaxing at Mother’s, where his girlfriend, the vocalist Edie Hart (Lola Albright, pictured below left) was always the main attraction.

-The style of Peter Gunn has been described by some viewers as borderline parody.
+The style of Peter Gunn has been described by some viewers as a borderline parody.
 The dialogue is delivered in a hip, deadpan fashion and, at times, the series seemed to be poking fun at other more conventional private eye series’.

 An important ingredient in the show, which provided its unique character, was the music of Henry Mancini.
 He provided a new score for each episode, and when released on the RCA label, the two albums The Music of Peter Gunn and More Music From Peter Gunn proved to be best-sellers.